microsoft/TypeScript/CONTRIBUTING_CODE.md

 ## TSServer

 The TSServer is responsible for providing information to text editors.
-The TSServer powers features like code completion, refactoring tools and jump to definition.
-The TSServer is similar to the language server protocol but is older.
+The TSServer powers features like code completion, refactoring tools, and go to definition.
+The TSServer protocol is similar to the language server protocol but is older.

+Common changes to the server generally include additions and fixes to things used by editor UI and commands, such as refactorings and completions.

 ## Tips and Tricks